Skip to main content

 Module description

-• Games and strategies: starting with simple games and moving on to real-life problems of strategy, we’ll look at how simple mathematical ideas can help us make decisions.
+• Games and strategies: simple games, real-life problems of strategy and how simple mathematical ideas help us make decisions

-• Sound and music: how are sounds made?
-Why do some notes sound pleasing together and others don’t?
-This unit explores the mathematics of sound, music and harmony.
+• Sound and music: how sounds are made and why some notes sound pleasing together and others don’t

-• Large and small: why are large animals not just small ones scaled up?
-Could giants really exist?
-Why were insects so much larger in prehistoric times?
-We’ll explore the mathematics of size and scale.
+• Large and small: why large animals are not just small ones scaled up, whether giants could really exist and why insects were so much larger in prehistoric times

-• Time and space: we’ll explore the mathematics of clocks, calendars, maps and navigation and see how humanity has solved these problems over history.
+• Time and space: the mathematics of clocks, calendars, maps and navigation, and how humanity has solved these problems over history

 Learning objectives

-• awareness of the use of mathematics and/or statistics to model problems in the natural and social sciences, and the ability to formulate such problems using appropriate notation
+• explain the use of mathematics and/or statistics to model problems in the natural and social sciences, and formulate such problems using appropriate notation

-• understand the importance of assumptions and have an awareness of where they are used and the possible consequences of their violation
+• understand the importance of assumptions and where they are used and the possible consequences of their violation

-• appreciation of the historical and cultural aspects of mathematics.
+• appreciate the historical and cultural aspects of mathematics.